StevenMolina22/cryptocoin/README.md

 ## 1. Introduction

 This project is a simplified Bitcoin-like cryptocurrency implemented in Rust.
-It’s designed as both an educational and experimental platform, demonstrating core blockchain principles such as decentralized ledger management, transaction validation, Proof of Work (PoW) consensus, and secure cryptographic operations.
+It's designed as both an educational and experimental platform, demonstrating core blockchain principles such as decentralized ledger management, transaction validation, Proof of Work (PoW) consensus, and secure cryptographic operations.
 Though still in early development, it provides a solid foundation for understanding and extending blockchain technology.

 ## 2. Project Goals